Revisiting the Thickness of the Air-Water Interface from Two Extremes of Interface Hydrogen Bond Dynamics: Results and Discussions

-The forward rate constant $k$ obtained by using the IHB method is relatively larger than that from the IMS method, and backward rate constant $k'$ is relatively smaller.
-Since $\tau_\mathrm{HB} \approx 1/k$, this directly leads to a relatively shorter HB lifetime using the IHB method.
-This result is related to the definitions of $h(t)$ and $h^{\text{(s)}}(t)$.
-The definition of $h^{(\text{s})}(t)$ makes the HB break rate at the interface artificially increased.
-The IMS method, which is based on $h(t)$, retains the original rate constant of H-bonds, but it may include the contribution of bulk water molecules to the rate constant.
+We further examined how the reaction rate constants of H-bonds at the air-water interface vary with $d$.
+For further details regarding the HB reaction rate constants, please refer to Section 2 in Supporting Information.

-In Fig.\thinspace\ref{fig:128w_itp_pure_water_pair_k_k_prime_ihb_both_schemes}, the $k$, $k'$ and $\tau_\mathrm{HB}$ for the \emph{bulk} water are also drawn with dashed lines as a reference.
-Comparing the above-mentioned physical quantities at the air-water interface and bulk water, we find that when the interface thickness is larger than 4 \AA, no matter which statistical method is used, the obtained reaction rate constants of the interface water is \emph{greater} than that in bulk water.
-Therefore, the HB lifetime $\tau_\mathrm{HB}=1/k$ in interface water is smaller than that in bulk water.
-Furthermore, as $d$ increases, $k$ and $k'$ gradually close to the rates in bulk water at the same condition.
-These results are obtained by the least squares method in the same interval (0.2--12 ps).
-They show that the IHB method can get results as good as the IMS method when $d$ is larger than 4 \AA.
+In Figure~\ref{fig:Fig4}, we compare the breaking HB reaction rate constants\cite{LC96, Luzar2000}, $k_{\rm LC}$ and $k_{\rm IHB}$, obtained by the LC and IHB methods, respectively.
+We found that both constants, $k_{\rm LC}$ and $k_{\rm IHB}$, decrease monotonically as $d$ increases.
+When $d$ is large, both rate constants $k_{\rm IHB}$ and $k_{\rm LC}$ also no longer change with $d$.
+It also shows that the HB breaking rate constant $k_{\rm IHB}$ is relatively larger than $k_{\rm LC}$.
+This difference is related to the definitions of HB populations, $h(t)$ and $h^{\text{(s)}}(t)$.
+The definition of $h^{(\text{s})}(t)$ leads to an increased HB break rate at the interface.
+The LC method retains the original rate constant of H-bonds but may include contributions from bulk water molecules.